 The competitive analysis also revealed that some of the weakest areas when it comes to email clients are search and notifications.

 Email notifications are still acting as signposts that simply state the fact that you got a new email.
 There's also a problem with the number of notifications people receive.
 I saw a huge opportunity to make email notifications more time-sensitive, relevant and personal.

-There was a big opportunity to make search a powerful tool that can help users quickly and easily find the anything they need in their emails.
+I saw a big opportunity to make search a powerful tool that can help users quickly and easily find anything they need in their emails.

 To gather direct insights from people I ran an online survey with 40 participants.
 The survey consisted of 10 open-ended and close-ended questions.
 The goal of the survey was to understand how people use emails in their daily life, the pain points people have with email and what value email brings to people.

 - Keeps all communication in one place

 - Storage of a high amount of information

 - No pressure to respond immediately, unlike text messages